ivangfr/springboot-jpa-studies/README.md

 docker-compose up -d
 ```
 >
-> To stop and remove containers, networks, images, and volumes
+> To stop and remove containers, networks and volumes
 >```
 >docker-compose down -v
 >```